 Reproductive immunology is concerned with the way a woman’s immune system reacts if she becomes pregnant.
-Usually, your immune system works by fighting off any invading cells that it doesn’t recognise because they don’t share your genetic code.
-Some scientists have suggested that ,the same thing may happen to a fetus because it has a different genetic code from its mother’s.
+Usually, your immune system works by fighting off any invading cells that it doesn’t recognize because they don’t share your genetic code.
+Some scientists have suggested that the same thing may happen to a fetus because it has a different genetic code from its mother’s.
 A woman’s body may ‘reject’ the fetus because her immune response is not being properly suppressed.

 This theory has been widely discredited and there is no convincing evidence that immune rejection of the fetus ever happens in women with fertility problems.
 Instead, scientists now know that during pregnancy, the mother’s immune system works with the immune system of the fetus to help the placenta develop.

 The information below is based on the latest research and expert views about reproductive immunology (to February 2015).